 - It is not worth introducing a new system for projects that are almost completed.
 Hence, you transfer only long-running and new projects into the new system.

-Read about the central role of resource planning in these two articles:
+Read about the central role of resource planning in this article:

 This means that the resource utilization is still far from complete with the approach via the project managers.
 Yet, this is exactly what matters.
 For only a complete resource overview is useful.
 And this you can easily obtain from the team leaders.

 Our tip: A resource overview is only useful when it is complete.
-And the team leaders can actually provide one easily.
+The team leaders can actually provide one easily.